Aliases for SUV39H1 Gene

-SUV39H1 (Suppressor Of Variegation 3-9 Homolog 1 (Drosophila)) is a Protein Coding gene.
-Diseases associated with SUV39H1 include progeria.
-Among its related pathways are Chromatin organization and RB in Cancer.
+SUV39H1 (Suppressor Of Variegation 3-9 Homolog 1) is a Protein Coding gene.
+Among its related pathways are Gene Expression and Lysine degradation.
 GO annotations related to this gene include chromatin binding and transcription regulatory region sequence-specific DNA binding.
 An important paralog of this gene is EHMT1.

 UniProtKB/Swiss-Prot for SUV39H1 Gene